cdohotaru/aws-cdk-demo-public/README.md

 ### 2 Bootstrap the deployment

-In the root folder (you will need an AWS account, if the AWS account is not configured locally run aws configure)
+You will need an AWS account, if the AWS account is not configured locally run aws configure

+In the root folder
+- npm install
 - cdk bootstrap
 or
 - cdk bootstrap aws://YOUR_ACCOUNT_NUMBER/DESIRED_AWS_REGION